 Ready to scale up to BigQuery?

-Grab the CIFL Connector for BigQuery Sheets Add-on from the Chrome Webstore to roll your own data warehouse, or consider our fully managed Agency Data Pipeline service if you’re looking to swing for the fences.
+Grab the CIFL Connector for BigQuery Sheets template from the Template Vault to roll your own data warehouse, or consider our fully managed Agency Data Pipeline service if you’re looking to swing for the fences.